Updated June 2026 — All referral codes verified · New additions: SNKRDUNK, The Tokyo Pass, Rocket Now

 What payment app should expats use in Japan?

 PayPay is Japan’s dominant QR payment app, accepted at 60+ million stores.
 You need a Residence Card to register.
-For international money transfers, Wise is the best option — offering near-mid-market exchange rates with a multi-currency debit card.
-Use referral code 07-UMBLI04 for PayPay (¥300 bonus).
+For international money transfers, Wise is the best option — offering near-mid-market exchange rates.
+Use code 07-UMBLI04 for PayPay (¥300 bonus).

 What are the best apps to buy and sell secondhand in Japan?

-The top three secondhand apps in Japan: Mercari (Japan’s largest, use code GUJURR for ¥500 off), Yahoo! フリマ (free shipping always, use code WWYMXZ for ¥1,000 PayPay bonus), and Rakuma (earn Rakuten Points).
-Most expats use all three to maximize deals.
+The top three: Mercari (code GUJURR for ¥500 off), Yahoo! フリマ (code WWYMXZ for ¥1,000 PayPay bonus), and Rakuma (earn Rakuten Points).
+For authenticated sneakers and streetwear, use SNKRDUNK with code VDRLKT for 5% off up to ¥3,000.

 How can expats earn cashback and points on everyday spending in Japan?